GuyBarros/5_Steps_Service_Mesh/README.md

 ## Step 3 - Consul Connect Sidecar Proxies

-Instead of using Consul to discover where mongodb is running, we will use Consul to make this connection for us.
+Instead of using Consul to discover where Mongodb is running, we will use Consul to make this connection for us.

 We will need to amend the service definition for MongoDB and the Chatapp to use the new proxies and we will also need to start the proxies themselves in each of the machines.

 #### MongoDB

-The MongoDB service defintion and Health check is the following:
+The MongoDB service definition and Health check is the following:

 ```json
 {